 Trimble ID Passkeys FAQ

-If you Trimble ID account is not federated, you can set up one or more passkeys.
+If your Trimble ID account is not federated, you can set up one or more passkeys.

 Passkeys are encrypted digital keys you create using your fingerprint, facial recognition, or a PIN.
 They can be saved to your password manager of choice so you can sign in across other devices without using your Trimble ID password.